Hiyamugi vs. Somen noodles: What’s the Difference?

 Among them, the first two, Somen and Hiyamugi, are similar wheat noodles that look the same because of which many people can’t tell how they differ from each other.

-As I mentioned above, Somen and Hiyamugi are made from the same ingredients, that is, wheat flour, water, and salt, with which Udon noodles actually can also be made.
+Somen and Hiyamugi are wheat noodles made from the same ingredients; wheat flour, water, and salt, with which Udon noodles can also be made.

-According to the Japanese site Kanmen.com, when Hiyamugi, Somen, and Udon noodles are manufactured by machine and dried, the difference between them only depends on the thickness, as shown below.
+when Hiyamugi, Somen, and Udon are manufactured by machine and dried, the difference between them comes only from the thickness, as shown below.

 |Udon noodles||Long diameter: 1.7 mm or more|

 |Hiyamugi noodles||Long diameter: 1.3 mm to less than 1.7 mm|

 |Somen noodles||Long diameter: less than 1.3 mm|